IFRCGo/go-api/docs/go-artifacts.md

 This token is stored in the GitHub Actions secret: `secrets.GO_API_ARTIFACTS_TOKEN`.
 For more details, see [ci.yml](/.github/workflows/ci.yml).

+> [!Important]
+> Currently, the PAT token is created using the https://github.com/ifrcgo-dev account.

 ### How to create a new token:

 - **Go to**: [GitHub Personal Access Tokens](https://github.com/settings/personal-access-tokens)